gardehal/python-playlist/README.md

 - controller layer, main: parse args and call controller, controller: service call, handle input (?), print all except debug, service: manage data and call repo, repo: save/get from storage
 - rename to python-playlist

 - update purge and dp responses to include purge with purgePlaylists for dangleing ids, include indexes when lising even missing streams
-- at adding id but QuyeueStream removed by prune? - create new entity? less hacky to cross-add ID and prevent prune from removeing, then alerting user (would have to check ALL playlists if it contains... - alternativly add field for cross added or field for list of ids of playlists which contains it)
 - circumvent restrictions using VLC: https://www.electronicshub.org/bypass-youtube-age-restriction/#3_Using_VLC_Media_Player_on_a_Phone_or_Tablet
 - watched x / y streams when finishing a playback session
 - replace datetime.now with nowutc().isoformat with timezone like in logutil